-Because these types of relationships often involve very personal and sensitive information (such as medical conditions or personal finances), confidentiality allows for open and forthright communication between the parties in these relationships.
-Confidentiality, as a result, serves the best interests of all involved.
+These relationships involve personal and sensitive information, like medical conditions or personal finances.
+Confidentiality allows for open and honest communication.
+As a result, confidentiality serves the best interests of all parties involved.

-This article focuses on breaches of doctor-patient confidentiality, the scope of the law, and what to do to protect yourself.
+This article focuses on breaches of doctor-patient confidentiality and consent.

-The purpose of this confidentiality is to make patients feel comfortable enough that they provide any and all information that is useful for receiving proper medical care.
-Receiving information in this way helps the doctor to make a correct diagnosis.
-It helps the doctor provide the patient with the best possible medical care.
+The purpose of confidentiality is to help patients feel comfortable.
+Receiving all relevant information helps a doctor make a correct diagnosis.
+It also helps the doctor provide the patient with the best possible medical care.